tc39/proposal-json-parseimmutable/README.md

 assert(Object.isFrozen(obj.one));
 ```

-A similar result can now only be achieved by use of a reviver:
+To achieve a similar result today a reviver can be used:

 ```javascript
 JSON.parse(data, (key, value) => {